vexxhost/github-actions/build-docker-image/README.md

       - uses: vexxhost/github-actions/build-docker-image@main
 ```

-In addition, if you'd like to push the image to GitHub container registry, you can use the `push` input in another workflow.
+In addition, if you'd like to push the image to GitHub container registry, you can use the reusable
+workflow which can also upload the SBOM report as an artifact.

 ```yaml
 name: publish